rayhan15243/hudl-take-home-test/README.md

 Note:  If you have previous ran `npm install` using the wrong version, delete your `node_modules` folder, reset the repository to the state of main, then run `npm install` with the correct node version selected.

+### Set Environment variables

 Create a .env file in the repo and add the following environment variable:

 ```bash
  PASSWORD=
 ```

 To get the password, email the repo owner.
+This password is required for the Login with actual credentials test.
 ## Running the tests

 To run the tests execute the below in the terminal.